On AI Risk

 In a similar vein, I am skeptical of theories that aim to find a ‘grand unified theory’ of deep learning.
 On this I think Olah is absolutely right; a science of deep learning may well resemble biology or neuroscience more than physics, though there may well be areas where physics-style modelling plays an important role.
 Of course, though, a massively important input into neural network behavior is data, and our best model of the data distribution are the neural networks themselves, which limits how much a quantitative theory of how training proceeds will give us in isolation.
 Better interpretability and understanding of exactly how neural networks work should be helpful for safety in so far as it de-mystifies various aspects of training, gives us more tools to use for control and safety, and let’s us discover what models are capable of before they are deployed.

-On a less gloomy not, it also helps us build a case for why powerful AI is safe rather than dangerous!
+On a less gloomy note, it also helps us build a case for why powerful AI is safe rather than dangerous!
 I think that it is totally reasonable for the burden of proof to be on the developers of AI to prove that it’s reasonably safe, rather than everyone else to prove that there’s a danger; having better models of why and how these models work should let us make the case for safety, if they are indeed safe, and realise the potential benefits of this technology.

 1. For example, the idea that quantum phenomena are somehow essential to describing brain behaviour in a way that makes the simulation of all human behaviour on classical computers computationally totally infeasible (i.e the brain uses quantum computation).
 I am going to ignore this possibility because I think it’s very unlikely, but I’m not an expert.
 Briefly, reasons to think that it’s not a very important consideration are